-Interestingly, despite the less deferential standard, on remand and after nine years of litigation, the Eid case resulted in a trial verdict in favor of the airline because the jury found that the pilots' actions were reasonable.
+Interestingly, despite the less deferential standard, on remand and after nine years of litigation, the Eid case resulted in a trial verdict in favor of the airline because the jury found that the pilots' actions were reasonable.59

 Proposed amendments to the Tokyo Convention.
-After Eid, on April 4, 2014, the International Civil Aviation Organization adopted the Protocol to Amend the Convention on Offences and Certain Other Acts Committed on Board Aircraft at Montreal (Montreal Protocol 2014).
-In an attempt to clarify and unify courts' interpretation of the "reasonable grounds" standard in Article 6 and in light of the less deferential standard announced in Eid, the United Arab Emirates, the International Air Transport Association, the International Federation of Air Line Pilots' Associations, and the International Union of Aerospace Insurers submitted a working paper with a proposed amendment to Article 10 of the Tokyo Convention.

-The working paper discussed the Eid decision and the dangers associated with its imposition of an objective reasonableness standard requiring the pilot to make some sort of evaluative enquiry about the behaviour of the passengers in question to determine whether reasonable grounds exist to use the power conferred by the [Tokyo] Convention.
+After Eid, on April 4, 2014, the International Civil Aviation Organization adopted the Protocol to Amend the Convention on Offences and Certain Other Acts Committed on Board Aircraft at Montreal (Montreal Protocol 2014).60 In an attempt to clarify and unify courts' interpretation of the "reasonable grounds" standard in Article 6 and in light of the less deferential standard announced in Eid, the United some sort of evaluative enquiry about the behaviour of the passengers in question to determine whether reasonable grounds exist to use the power conferred by the [Tokyo] Convention.62

-The working paper emphasized that such an interpretation was problematic because protection from legal proceedings for the airline and its employees under Article 10 of the convention is critical if crews are to have the confidence to deal with any challenge to safety and security on board an aircraft.
+Arab Emirates, the International Air Transport Association, the International Federation of Air Line Pilots' Associations, and the International Union of Aerospace Insurers submitted a working paper with a proposed amendment to Article 10 of the Tokyo Convention.
+61 protection from legal proceedings for the airline and its employees under Article 10 of the convention is critical if crews are to have the confidence to deal with any challenge to safety and security on board an aircraft.63